 How to get to Cape Sounion

 Cape Sounion is about an hour and a half drive from Athens.
-You can get there via an organised tour, a taxi, public transport, or by your own vehicle.
+You can get there via an organised tour, a taxi, public transport, or by your own vehicle if you have a rental car.

 If you want to take a taxi, it will be worth getting together with some other people, and negotiating the rate.
 By doing this, you could put your own half day tour to Cape Sounion together, which could include some beach time as well.